Desaparecidos (band): Second hiatus and re-releases (2016–present)

 Since the cancellation of the tour in October 2015, the band has not toured or released new music.
 A 20th anniversary edition of Read Music/Speak Spanish, featuring remastered tracks and the two songs from The Happiest Place on Earth EP, was released on February 15, 2022.
-A live album Live at Shea Stadium was released April 1, 2022, featuring recordings from the bands performance at Shea Stadium in Brooklyn.
+A live album Live at Shea Stadium was released April 1, 2022, featuring recordings from the band's performance at Shea Stadium in Brooklyn.
 New York on June 25, 2015.

-Musical style
+Musical style and influences

 The band's sound was labeled "full-on emo-in-the-garage" by Alternative Press, "the sort of howlingly tuneful Midwestern punk that disappeared with Hüsker Dü" by Entertainment Weekly, "anthemic thrash" by Rolling Stone, and as such is noted for its sonic differences from Oberst's primary band.
 They have also been hailed as the "Saddle Creek supergroup".
 Hailing from Omaha, Nebraska, Desaparecidos' lyrics are mostly about the sociopolitical state of affairs in America.
 The band has been both lauded and criticized for its intentionally raw sound following the release of Read Music/Speak Spanish.
 In sharp contrast to Bright Eyes' confessional, even sometimes mournful lyrics, Desaparecidos's angular, energetic and engaging vocals sound like those typically heard in post-hardcore.

+Desaparecidos have cited several bands as influences, including Slowdown Virginia, Cursive, Weezer, Fugazi, and Pixies.